 The mineral sector in Tanzania includes both small–scale operations and large-scale mechanised mining dominated by nine major mines: six for gold and one each for diamonds, coal and Tanzanite.
-Gold accounts for 90 per cent of the value of Tanzania’s mineral exports.
+Gold accounts for 90% of the value of Tanzania’s mineral exports.

-In the past few years, there has been a big increase in exploration for gas and oil along the coast.
+The past few years have seen a big increase in exploration for gas and oil along the coast.
 Estimates for gas reserves look promising for commercial production.
 So far, no crude oil discovery has been made though indicators from drillings and seismic data show that there might be potential reserves.

 The third EITI Report covering the year 2010/11 (July/June) was launched on 28 June 2013.
 It showed that government revenue from gas and mining was US $330 million in 2010/11, up 8% from the reported revenues for the previous year.